 Contrary to what you may have learned in your middle-school locker room, working out has less to do with your bacne than you think.

 “Exercise itself is great for you and does not cause acne,” Iris Rubin, dermatologist and founder of SEEN, explains.
 However, she notes, “sweat can mix with bacteria on the skin and dead skin cells, which clogs pores.”
 It’s that recipe that causes body acne, not the sweat itself.

 Every dermatologist told the Cut that it’s crucial to work out in clean clothes, and to at least change your clothes as quickly as possible after your workout, if a full-on shower isn’t possible.
 (Yes, your yoga pants can be giving you butt acne).
 Rubin also recommends using a clean towel to wipe sweat away as you work out, and if you’re working out indoors, wipe down equipment before and after using it, if you can.

-The zingy grapefruit scent will wake you up, while the salicylic acid (at a 2 percent concentration) will help keep pimples at bay.
+If you have stronger acne and are looking for something affordable, the zingy grapefruit scent of this body wash will wake you up, while the salicylic acid (at a 2 percent concentration) will help keep pimples at bay.
 Don’t forget to sing the alphabet as you lather up.

 This article was originally published February 13, 2019.
 It has been updated throughout.
 If you buy something through our links, New York may earn an affiliate commission.